ecotaxa/ecopart/py/to_back/ecotaxa_cli_py/docs/UsersApi.md

 Search User

-**Search users using various criteria**, search is case insensitive and might contain % chars.
+**Search users using various criteria**, search is case-insensitive and might contain % chars.

 ### Example